It's Time to Deep Clean the Carpets

 The slower you go the more you saturate the rug with the detergent.
 At the same time, the slower you go, the more the machine will suck up.
 Drag the machine backward 4 to 6 feet for your first pass.
 When you finish your first pass, tilt the machine backward and push it all the way to the level of where you started and slightly to the right.

-Repeat until you’ve made 4 to 6 feet of passes.
+Repeat until you’ve made four to six feet of passes.
 Once you’ve made this square with vertical passes, do this again with a horizontal rotation.
-I recommend 3 passes from three different angles.
+I recommend three passes from three different angles.
 Then do a fourth pass without applying detergent and just use the machine to suck up the excess cleaner.